Ussé, Sleeping Beauty chateau

 The Sleeping Beauty chateau through the ages

 As for most of the Loire Valley monuments, the building of the chateau covered several different periods of time.
+Its heterogeneous architecture in tuffeau stone testifies to the evolution of the fortress castle towards a pleasure residence, through the modes of the XVIth and XIXth century.
+Dungeons, orangery and gardens are testimony to this.
 New buildings were added through the centuries, a testament to the evolution of architecture:

 - the crenelated towers dated from the Middle Ages;